-With regard to the crippled FMLN combatants who have been demonstrating in the Calvary Church in San Salvador on grounds that the government is obliged to send them abroad for medical treatment, ICRC officials point out that the ICRC organized an operation in which 29 wounded and disabled FMLN members were flown to a country of asylum on May 4-5, 1987 on the basis of the Panama Agreement of January 1987 between the previous Duarte government and the guerrillas.
-The Cristiani government has indicated some willingness to conclude an agreement for the transfer of the disabled combatants, if the combatants accept the government amnesty, but the FMLN insists on a right to be transferred on the basis of the Panama agreement.
-ICRC officials indicate that there is right to medical treatment for wounded combatants under international humanitarian law, but not a right to be transferred abroad, and they suggest that they would play a role only on the basis of explicit agreements between the government and the combatants.
+operation in which 29 wounded and disabled FMLN combatants were flown to a country of asylum on May 4-5, 1987.
+The Cristiani government has indicated some willingness to conclude an agreement for the transfer of the disabled combatants if the combatants accept the government amnesty, but the FMLN combatants claim a right to be transferred under the Panama agreement.
+ICRC officials indicate that there is a right to medical treatment for wounded combatants under international humanitarian law, but not a right to be transferred abroad, and they suggest that they would play a role only on the basis of explicit agreements between the government and the combatants.